-The CEO and the Board are responsible for managing the firm's Strategic Risk.
-The Audit and Risk, Governance and Compliance Committee and the Board retain overall responsibility to maintain adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of overseeing strategic decision making and change management.
+The CEO has been assigned the responsibility of monitoring the Strategic Risk of the company.
+The Board retains overall responsibility to maintain adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of assessing and managing exposure to Strategic Risk.